 Rather than relying on benefits, Emmaus uses social enterprise to generate revenue that pays for companions’ home, food and upkeep, as well as providing a small weekly allowance.
 This is key to restoring feelings of self-worth, showing companions that their actions make a real difference, both to their own life, and the lives of others.

 Emmaus Bradford, incorporated on April 20th 2011, is a registered charity and a social enterprise.
 Emmaus Bradford is at an early stage of development, currently operating a large Charity Superstore at The Plaza Cinema Building, Cross Lane, Bradford BD7 3JT just outside Bradford city centre.
-We are also about to sign the lease on a new charity shop in Bradford city centre.
-The key objective within the next 3 years is to secure the residential accommodation required to set up a community – thus providing both work (in the charity shop) and a home for the homeless.
+We opened Bank Street in Bradford city centre in February 2022, after moving our shop from Sunbridge Road.
+The key objective is establishing a community – providing both work (in the charity shop) and a home for the homeless.